bradh352/ansible-scripts/roles/service_mariadb/README.md

 such as RHEL derivatives and Debian derivatives may work, just not tested.

 ## Variables used by this role
-* `mariadb_boostrap`: Boolean.
+* `mariadb_ignore_offline_nodes`: Boolean.
 Specific to MariaDB clusters.
-Must only be specified on the command line (e.g. `-e mariadb_bootstrap=true`).
-Used to either bring up the first node in a cluster during initial creating or when recovering from a failure or shutdown of `all` nodes.
-In failure situations may need to evaluate `grastate.dat` to determine the most advanced node and start that one as per https://mariadb.com/kb/en/getting-started-with-mariadb-galera-cluster/#restarting-the-cluster
+If one or more nodes in a cluster cannot be reached, this is not treated as a failure condition.
+The nodes that are available will be initialized.
+This can be dangerous if the node with the latest data is offline.
+This may need to be specified when bringing up an entirely new cluster if some of the nodes aren't being provisioned at the same time.
 * `mariadb_root_password`: MariaDB root password.
 This is a security-sensitive password that should be stored in a vault.
 * `mariadb_cluster`: Boolean.
 Whether or not this node is a member of a cluster.